stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 ## Context

-At [work](https://www.homebound.com), we've had a system in production for long enough that now we get the pleasure of building v2-s (...or v3-s...) of our features.
+At [work](https://www.homebound.com), we've had a system in production for long enough that now we get the pleasure of building v2-s (or v3-s) of our features.

-While continual improvement is exciting, given each v1 feature is in active use, when building v2 features, we often end up "changing the wings of the airplane while in flight".
+While continual improvement is exciting, given each v1 feature is in active use, when building v2 features we often end up "changing the wings of the airplane while in flight".

 <div style="font-style: italic; display: flex; flex-direction: column; align-items: center">
   <img src="/images/sti/changing-wings.jpeg" style="width:40em;"/>